s0840389/MResCode/readme.txt

     Contains the dynare mod files and data used to estimate the RANK parameters.

-    DyamicsNK.mod - main file for the NK model DyamicsNKYN.mod - main file for the NK-YN model
+    DyamicsNK.mod - main estimation file for the NK model DyamicsNKYN.mod - main estimation file for the NK-YN model usmdoel_data.mat - data to estimate